 We provide computers with Internet access and Microsoft Office at all locations.
-Two sessions per day, of up to one hour each session, may be used with a library card in good standing.

 Some of the Library's computing services are supported through Library Services and Technology grants.

 Public Access Computer Use Policy

 The Library provides access to the Internet without warranty as to the accuracy of the information available or the suitability of material that may be encountered.
 The Knox County Public Library System subscribes to a filtering service that attempts to limit the incidence of chance encounters with pornographic materials available on the Internet.
 No filtering service is completely effective.